IS YOUR WEBSITE SEO FRIENDLY?

 - Length of text – the days of short content with little context in order to quickly produce current information, is no longer applicable.
 Google rates content on quality and therefore tends to rate higher longer more informative content that has a clear context.

-- Include well-researched keywords, they are what people will search.
-They need to be strategically placed within the content so that Google can quickly identify what the page is all about.
+- Well researched keywords – they need to be strategically placed within the content so that Google can quickly identify what the page is all about.
 This will increase the chances of that page being shown in relation to a search query.

 - Images – use alt text where appropriate.

-- Include quality links both inbound and outbound.
+- Quality links – include both inbound and outbound.

 There is a mountain of information on the internet about how to make your website SEO friendly, but for most business owners, investing time and energy in researching and implementing the advice (not to mention keeping up with any changes) is just not practical.
-Furthermore, not everyone has the time (and perhaps even the skills) to produce long-form, rich-content.
-This is why many business owners are choosing to outsource their SEO to specialist digital marketing companies like ours.
+This is why many business owners are choosing to outsource their SEO to specialist digital marketing companies.